eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 The protocol adapter checks the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) before accepting any telemetry messages.
 If the message limit is exceeded or the incoming telemetry message cannot be processed, the connection to the client is closed.

+The devices can optionally indicate the content type of the payload by setting the *content-type* property explicitly in the `property-bag`.
+The `property-bag` is an optional collection of properties intended for the receiver of the message.
+A property bag is only allowed at the very end of a topic.
+It always starts with a `/?` character, followed by pairs of URL encoded property names and values that are separated by `&`.
+For example, a property bag containing two properties *seqNo* and *importance* looks like this: `/topic/name/?seqNo=10034&importance=high`.
 ## Publish Telemetry Data (authenticated Device)

 * Topic: `telemetry` or `t`